dfamonteiro/blog/blog/content/posts/stateful-load-generators.md

 class Wafer:
     name: str # Unique identifier

-    flowpath: str # In which step this wafer is at in its "manufacturing journey"
+    flowpath: str # In which step this wafer is at in its manufacturing flow
-                  # Tends to have this format "flow\subflow\step"
+                  # Tends to have this format: "flow\subflow\step"

-    system_state : Enum # In a given flowpath, the "manufacturing state" of this wafer.
+    system_state: Enum # In a given flowpath, the "manufacturing state" of this wafer.
     # The enum above has the following states:
     #     - Queued: The wafer is ready to be dispatched
-    #     - Dispatched: The wafer has been dispatched to a specific resource
+    #     - Dispatched: The wafer has been dispatched to a specific machine
     #     - InProcess: This wafer is being processed by the machine
     #     - Processed: The wafer has been processed and is now ready for the next flowpath
     # The system state evolves in this manner: